- American dwarf palm tree

 Tell your healthcare providers about any dietary supplements you’re taking, such as herbs, vitamins, minerals, and natural or home remedies.
 This will help them manage your care and keep you safe.

 Saw palmetto was shown in some studies to help relieve the symptoms of benign prostatic hypertrophy (BPH), but it has not been shown to prevent or treat prostate cancer.

-Studies in the laboratory and in animals show that saw palmetto works by countering the effects of androgens (the male sex hormones), such as testosterone and DHT.
-It is thought that saw palmetto does not reduce the levels of these hormones circulating in the blood, but causes body tissues (like the prostate) to take in lower levels of the hormones.
-Other studies have noted that saw palmetto reduces the conversion of testosterone to the DHT, its more potent form, by inhibiting the enzyme 5 alpha reductase.
-Saw palmetto berry extracts also reduce inflammation and edema in laboratory studies by inhibiting the formation of compounds that cause these reactions.
+Studies in the laboratory show that saw palmetto works by countering effects of male sex hormones such as testosterone and DHT.
+It appears to reduce levels of these hormones in body tissues like the prostate.
+Other studies have noted that saw palmetto reduces the conversion of testosterone to DHT, its more potent form.
+Saw palmetto berry extracts also reduce inflammation and swelling by preventing the formation of compounds that cause these reactions.